frappe/erpnext_documentation/user/manual/en/accounts/subscription-settings.md

 The Subscription Settings page allows configuring settings for your ERPNext subscriptions.

 To access the Subscription list, go to:
-> Home > Accounts > Subscription Management > Subscription Settings
+> Home > Accounting > Subscription Management > Subscription Settings

 * **Grace Period**: Number of days after invoice date has elapsed before canceling subscription or marking subscription as unpaid.